- U.S. Small Business Administration (SBA) and conventional bank loans offer businesses low interest rates and fixed terms.

 Did you know?
 SBA loans are backed by the government.
 With the SBA taking on most of the risk, lenders are more willing to lend to small businesses that might not otherwise qualify for a loan.

-[Read Related: Small Business Financing Trends of 2021]
+[Read Related: Small Business Financing Trends]

 What is a conventional loan?